 In addition to that, I was an assistant instructor with a small after school program called Elijah’s House.
 I worked with students to help create and write a teen magazine.
 I helped students research and outline their ideas for articles.
 I helped the instructor teach lessons in journalism/reporting in order to steer them in the right direction when reporting.
 I helped students brainstorm picture ideas for their stories.
 I taught them what AP style was and how it guided their stories.

 Throughout my college years, I was a part of many things: I served as a Coordinator for Bradley’s Activity Council.
 I was a member of the BU Media Society, and wrote short stories for Midstate Magazine, a student produced television program and one of my stories was published in the Chicago Sun-Times; nevertheless, I have always found myself going in the education field.
 I went to small charter school, Perspectives Chart School, from seventh through 12th grade and I know that I can’t see myself in any other place than the classroom.
+I recently received my Substitute Teaching License and I also hold my Paraprofessional License.
+I graduated with my MS in Journalism from Roosevelt University and my BS in Journalism from Bradley University in 2007 and I am confident that I can apply my educational and work experience

 I have my substitute teaching license as well as my paraprofessional license.
 I am currently working with a first grade class as an aide and I tutor kindergarten students after school.
 I work with students on strategies to better the reading and math skills.
 I help them with language art including punctuation, sentence structure, alphabetical order and multiple other things.